angween/php_ollama/README.md

 # Ollama with PHP

-Accessing [Ollama](https://ollama.com) with PHP.
+Accessing [Ollama](https://ollama.com) REST API with PHP.
 Main purpose is to connect the AI with Database (MySQL/MariaDB in my case), so you can 'talk' to your data with natural language.
 Make sure you have installed and running Ollama on your system.

 For this test I'm using PHP 8.2^ and MariaDB.